tweag/topiary/README.md

 To understand why, one can read the [Nickel documentation on Merging](https://nickel-lang.org/user-manual/merging).
 The short answer is that a priority must be defined.
 The builtin configuration has everything defined with priority 0.
 Any priority above that will replace any other priority.
-To override the entire bash configuration, use the following Nickel file.
+For example, to override the entire Bash configuration, use the following Nickel file.

 ```nickel